Jonplussed/haskbot-core/README.md

 ## Creating Plugins

-Plugins for Haskbot are simply functions that parse an input string and return an output string (and perhaps do something side-effecty on the server).
+Plugins for Haskbot are at heart functions that parse an input string and return an output string (and perhaps do something side-effecty on the server).
 Adding a plugin for Haskbot is simple process:

 1. **Add the requisite files**